 It is possible to get the benefit full-time or part-time.
 No compensation is paid in the first seven days (the qualifying days).
-From 1 July 2018 no compensation is paid for the first six days (the qualifying days) The self-employed are also eligible to the benefit in case their business closes down.
+The self-employed are also eligible to the benefit in case their business closes down.
 The benefit is taxable.